nathankot/Karma.gs/readme.md

 #### Lots of Media Queries!

-It is highly reccommended that you **don't keep your media queries in one place**.
+It is highly recommended that you **don't keep your media queries in one place**.
 What!?!
 Well, for maintainability and readability, you should keep your media queries where it is _most relevant_.

 If you think having too many queries is a bad idea, [check this out](http://css-tricks.com/lark-queries/).